mainej/schema-voyager/README.md

 This project provides an alias `:datomic` which will pull in a version of `com.datomic/client-cloud`.

 > ```sh
-> clj -A:ingest:datomic -m ingest.projects.my-project
+> clojure -M:ingest:datomic -m ingest.projects.my-project
 > ```

 > If the provided version of `datomic.client.api` isn't right for your project, consider using `-Sdeps` to get the appropriate version.